-Costs you should know before you FSBO:
+Costs you should know before you sell FSBO:

-Another handy tool to check out is the Texas Closing Cost Calculator for Sellers
+Another handy tool to check out is the Texas Closing Cost Calculator for Sellers.

 Take a look out your front window.
 See that house across the street?
-THAT’S your competition.
+That's your competition.
 The house next door?
 Also your competition.
 How does your home compare?
-For better or for worse, your home will be judged, especially if there are many other options on the table to choose from.
+For better or worse, your home will be judged, especially if there are many other options on the table to choose from.

 Besides what’s happening on your block, do you know what’s happening in your local real estate market?
 Is it a buyer’s market or a seller’s market?
 Is it a balanced market?
-More so, you should know all the current market conditions AND the superior listing-price strategy.
+More so, you should know all the current market conditions and the superior listing price strategy.
 Knowing the right time to sell is the key to a successful FSBO.

 Once you’ve assessed the market thoroughly and understand what other options prospective buyers have, it’s time for home improvement.
 Your home needs to be competitive and, depending on the type of market you’re entering, repairs can be minimal or plentiful.
 It all goes back to understanding the market, being aware of local buyers’ preferences, and knowing your competition!

 Last but not least, remember your goals!
 Are your expectations for selling FSBO realistic?
-Would you prefer a quicker sale with less foot traffic, or do you just want top dollar?
+Would you prefer a quicker sale with less foot traffic or do you just want top dollar?
 These are the competing needs you must sort through and prioritize.

 If you follow these three D’s, your property will be looking it’s absolute best.
 Then, you’ll need to determine if staging makes sense for your property.
-This step can be subjective, but, of course, there are also common practices.
-For example, take a look at large luxury properties vs regular condos.
+This step can be subjective but, of course, there are also common practices.
+For example, take a look at large luxury properties vs. regular condos.
 With larger, luxury properties, staging is worth every penny spent because it fills up the large space and accents the architectural design of the property.
 With vacant condos, digital staging works best because it is highly customizable and saves money.
 There are resources out there for both staging options, so utilize these as you see fit to market your property in the best way possible.

-So, where exactly is EVERYWHERE?
+So, where exactly is everywhere?